siyuanliu8/git-training/session_2/README.md

   * `random1.txt`, `random2.txt` and `random3.txt` without typing the filenames individually.
 (HINT: Use wildcards)
   * `dontCare` directory
 5. `git status` to verify if all the files listed above are ignored.
 If yes, add and commit the `.gitignore` file.
 6. Inside the `dontCare/` directory, create a new file named `random4.txt` and make sure it's being tracked.
 (HINT: It won't be tracked since the folder `dontCare/` is in `.gitignore`) How do you track only `random4.txt`?
 Try to google it or ask one of us.
+You might find some help here too: https://swcarpentry.github.io/git-novice/06-ignore/index.html
 7. Create a chain of commits.
 Make some trivial edits to the `even.R` create a chain of commits so that you can later use to go and back forth in the commit history.
 8. Revert back to the original `even.R` code without any of the edits you made.
 9. Push the changes to remote.